 Dear Alumni & Fellow Lasallians,

-Those of us who were fortunate to have studied at De La Salle can take pride knowing that our alma mater is part of a larger Lasallian family of education establishments, formed by about 4,000 Brothers, who together with 90,000 men and women teachers and numerous other Lay associates help run over 1,500 Lasallian educational institutions in 82 countries with over 900,000 students, children, youth and even adults.
+Joining DLSAA also offers Lasallians a gateway to the larger Lasallian community both in Singapore and the world formed by about 4,000 Brothers, who together with 90,000 men and women teachers and numerous other Lay associates help run over 1,500 Lasallian educational institutions in 82 countries with over 900,000 students, children, youth and even adults.

-I look forward to welcoming you and hope that you will find your way back home because home is where the heart is and where your alma mater resides.
+I look forward to welcoming you and hope you will find your way back home because home is where the heart is and where your alma mater resides.

 DLSAA HELPS OUT IN SCHOOL FUND-RAISER